Ederson out of Liverpool vs Manchester City with injury

 Manchester City will be without goalkeeper Ederson for their key game against Liverpool on Super Sunday.

-The Brazil 'keeper suffered a muscular problem in the 1-1 draw with Atalanta in the Champions League on Wednesday.
+The Brazil goalkeeper suffered a muscular problem in the 1-1 draw with Atalanta in the Champions League on Wednesday.

 City boss Pep Guardiola, whose side trail leaders Liverpool by six points, has confirmed Claudio Bravo will start at Anfield.